Lucia Hierro USA, b. 1987

 Biography

-Her works are part of the collections of the Museum of Fine Arts Boston, El Museo del Barrio in New York City, the Perez Art Museum Miami, the JP Morgan & Chase Collection, the Progressive Art Collection and the Rennie collection in Vancouver, among others.
-Her work has recently join the collections of the Guggenheim Museum in New York.
+Hierro's work has been exhibited at venues including the Bronx Museum of the Arts, the Museum of African Diaspora (MoAD) in San Francisco, Jeffrey Deitch Gallery (Los Angeles), Elizabeth Dee Gallery (New York), Latchkey Projects (New York), Primary Projects (Miami), Sean Horton Presents (Dallas), and Casa Quien in the Dominican Republic.
+Her works are held in the collections of the Museum of Fine Arts Boston, El Museo del Barrio in New York City, the Pérez Art Museum Miami, the JP Morgan & Chase Collection, the Progressive Art Collection and the Rennie collection in Vancouver, among others.
+Her work has recently joined the collections of the Guggenheim Museum in New York.

 Exhibitions